Bigguysahaj/Demo-website/README.md

 # Demo-website
-Just trying to figure out github once and for all, till then gotta get those green boxes in check
+Just trying to figure out github once and for all.
+Till then would like to get those green boxes in check.